tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/bfgs_minimize.md

       function at the `position`.
 If the search converged, then this is the (local) minimum of the objective function.
 * <b>`objective_gradient`</b>: A tensor containing the gradient of the objective function at the `position`.
-If the search converged this L2-norm of this tensor should be below the tolerance.
+If the search converged the max-norm of this tensor should be below the tolerance.
 * <b>`inverse_hessian_estimate`</b>: A tensor containing the inverse of the estimated Hessian.